dessant/reaction-comments/assets/app-description.md

-A GitHub App that deletes +1 comments and educates users about GitHub reactions.
+A GitHub App that deletes +1 comments, and encourages the use of GitHub reactions.

 ![](https://raw.githubusercontent.com/dessant/reaction-comments/master/assets/screenshot.png)